 For the proof of Theorem \ref{off-diagonal_result}, we use an idea of the author \cite{MR4756119} to split $p_1^2+q_1^2=p_2^2+q_2^2$ in $\Z[i]$ as $(a^2+b^2)(c^2+d^2)$ with some linear forms in $a,b,c,d$ being prime.
-Then we can go from primes to very rough integers\footnote{We will take as rough as $\exp(C(\log X)^{1/2})$ for some constant $C>0$ depending on $g$.}, and use an upper bound sieve to get rid of the roughness condition, see Lemma \ref{sieve_lemma}.
+Then we can go from primes to very rough integers.
+We will take as rough as $\exp(C(\log X)^{1/2})$ for some constant $C_g>0$ depending on $g$.
+For these integers, we use an upper bound sieve to get rid of the roughness condition, see Lemma \ref{sieve_lemma}.
 At the end, we get a sum of the form

-for some $h\leq H$ with $H=\exp(O_g(\log X)^{1/2})$.
+for some $h\leq H$ with $H=\exp(C_g(\log X)^{1/2})$.
 Then we can use the circle method machinery to understand this sum.
 In this case, we take major arcs a bit thinner, more precisely

-for some constant $C_g>0$.
-However, in this case the local factor is more intricate than in the first part.
+for some $\eta_g>0$ that depends on $g$ and $C_g$.
+However, in this case, the local factor is more intricate than in the first part.
 Since we are only concerned with establishing an upper bound, many of these complications can be safely ignored.
-A detailed treatment is provided at the end of the paper.
 For minor arcs, we leverage the extra average over $a^2+b^2$.
 Essentially, we prove an averaged double quadratic exponential sum estimate, see Lemma \ref{quadratic_exponential}, which gives us what we want.